 - The haptic as a visual strategy

-- Walking and running as a speculative tool in art practice
+- Walking and running as methods for artistic research

 Research group membership

 Fine Art Research (FAR) group, School of Arts, Oxford Brookes University

 Janice's most recent research project 'Encounters with Illness' includes a number of experimental videos.
 The project navigates some of the physical and emotional dynamics of human experience as they are affected by illness and disease (such as Parkinson's and cancer) and explores ways to locate oneself in relation to such a paradoxical space in-between.
 The Project is auto-biographical, drawing on personal archives.
 Each video engages with a poetic visual language to evoke reflections of 'the fear of the other within' (Cristofovici 1999) as we age and encounter experiences of illness and disease.
 Editing is used to intervene in a natural sequence of events, to create a story that reveals a disrupted body, an 'other than me' (Toombs 1993) and to reflect upon a shift in the temporal dimension brought about by illness and the separation from a hitherto familiar place.
 The project attempts to articulate a personal complexity of loss that unravels with the slow deterioration of the body and comment on our deeply subjective and sometimes unfathomable experience of disease, often clouded by partial knowledge.